Does Coolant Evaporate? (Coolant Loss)

 radiator coolant overflow reservoir

-Once joined in your motor, the radiator cap and reservoir cap enclose the coolant within the system.
+Once joined in your motor, the radiator cap and reservoir cap confine the coolant within the system.
 In theory, there should be no leaks.

 This is known as a sealed system.
 The contents never leave (again, in theory).